jiriteach/uos-dns/README.md

 - For subdomains (example - `subdomain.domain.com`) - create an A record manually in Cloudflare DNS first.
 - For errors with hostname resolution (`inadyn[2173778]: Failed resolving hostname https: Name or service not known`), remove `https://` from the `Server` field
+- If a second domain is required - `Create New Dynamic DNS` in UniFi OS and use the service `dyndns` with the same setup as above